Healthcare

 Next.js web portal

-The web layer gives customer users a focused interface for customer-facing product.
+The web layer gives patient users a focused interface for find and book care.
 In Doctor Appointment App Clone, it carries the highest-density screens: search, dashboards, configuration, reporting, and review workflows that need fast navigation and clear permission boundaries.

 Founder and engineering lead discussing a software launch plan